jrcomey/jrcomey.github.io/index.md

 The exact same process is repeated with regards to rotational motion, and defines the UAV through local moment forces.

 In effect, _any_ UAV layout can be defined in the simulation package with a single motor mixer matrix defining forces and moments on the body.
-In practial implementation, for a UAV with **n** motors, the aircraft can be _entirely_ defined through a 12x_n_ motor mixer matrix.
+In practial implementation, for a UAV with **n** motors, the aircraft can be _entirely_ defined through a 12 by _n_ motor mixer matrix.

 The reverse effect is also true: any desired UAV motion can be defined through the transverse of the motor mixer.